adion05/J124-Final-Project-/README.md

 Process:
 1. Sort Fatalities column in descending order from Z -> A.
 2. Notice that there are some repeated numbers.
-3. Do some further digging and find that there are copies of the same rows.
+3. Do some further digging and find that there are duplicates of some rows.
-4. There were only slight variations in the information being duplicated so they need to be removed.
+4. Even though there were only slight variations in the information they need to be removed.
 5. To find all the duplicates in the data make a conditional format.
-6. Highlight all of column UniqueId.
-This column provides the unique Id given to every fire which will help find the duplicates.
+6. Highlight all of column 'UniqueId'.
+This column provides the unique ID given to every fire which will help find the duplicates.
-7. While highlighting column go to Format -> Conditional Formatting
+7. While highlighting column go to 'Format' -> 'Conditional Formatting'.
-8. This will bring up a
+8. This will bring up a window.
+9. The first item 'Apply to range' should already be filled out with the range you highlighted.
+10. Click on the '+ Add another rule' option in menu.
+11. Change 'Format Cells if...' to 'Custom formula is'.
+12. Enter the duplicate check formula which for our data is “=countif($A$2:$A$15,A2)>1”.
+13. In 'Formatting Style' change the bucket icon to yellow so that it will highlight the duplicates.
+14. Hit 'done' to return a 'true/false' response.
+15. This will highlight all the duplicates in the data set by their ID number.
+16. Make a copy of this data so as to be able to refer to the original one at any time.
+17. In the copy create a filter.
+18. Filter the 'UniqueId' column by 'Filter by color' -> 'Fill color' -> yellow.
+19. This will only show the duplicates which had been highlighted by the conditional formatting.
+20. Select all of the values and delete them in the copy set.
+21. Create a pivot table from the copy of the data set.
+22. Set rows as 'UniqueId'.
+23. Set values as 'Fatalities'
+24. On values change 'summarize by' to SUM.
+25. While this gave us the fires with the most fatalities.
+We are unable to further identify them besides their Unique ID.
+So we need to join this information to the original data set.
+26. To do this we first need to copy the pivot table information onto another sheet.
+27. Copy the pivot table excluding the last line which is the grand total.
+28. On a new sheet right click on to 'paste special' -> 'paste values only' or command + shift + v.
+29. This will paste only the values and not the formatting of the pivot table.
+30. Highlight the 1st row which should be the headers of each column and go to 'view' -> 'freeze' -> '1 row'.
+31.